angelinas8744/sep11-freedom-project/entries/entry03.md

  I noticed in one guide you needed a a text or code editor, which I wonder what this is?
 They gave the example of Sublime Text, Atom Editor, or Visual Studio Code.
 After researching, I noticed sublime text has to be downloaded.
 Is it required for coding leaflet?

+### How would I explain this to beginners?
+- Start by building up from the map
+- Take small steps
+- Dont intimidate yourself with big articles

+Leaflet is a pretty straightforward Javascript Library.
+From what ive learned, Its like building blocks.
+Its very step by step.
+I would reccoemnd to my past self, or somebody learning this to follow each step, one at a time.
+I would reccoemned to not move on to the next step until you really focused on and understand the previous one.

+### Tips and goals for my future self.
+1. Try out everything you learned.
+2. Mistakes will tell you what you need to learn more.
+3. If youre confused on a step, go back and study it more.
+4. Try One step per day, really focusing on writting it and unserstanding it, not just to get it to work.
+5. Learn more about my question.
+6. add more interactive methods once I try to get a base map running.

 [Previous](entry02.md) | [Next](entry04.md)